-Pour the chlorine solution into the well, trying to make it run down the sides and pipe.
-Attach a garden hose to the closest hose attachment to the well and run the hose back to the well.
+Pour the chlorine solution into the well, trying to make it run down the sides on the inside of the pipe.
+Attach a garden hose to the hose attachment closest to the well and run the hose back to the well.
 Re-circulate the chlorinated water down the well, rinsing the sides, piping, and wires down for a minimum of 15 minutes.

 Go to every faucet in the house, starting with the ones closest to the well and let them run until you smell chlorine and then turn them off.
-Do this with both the hot and the cold faucets, run the washer and dish washer on warm until you smell chlorine, flush each toilet until you smell chlorine, and don't forget the outside faucets and hydrants.
+Do this with both the hot and the cold faucets, run the washing machine and dishwasher (empty) on warm until you smell chlorine, flush each toilet until you smell chlorine, and don't forget the outside faucets and hydrants.
 The idea is to completely fill every pipe in the system with the highly chlorinated water.
 Let the system sit for a minimum of two hours with overnight being the best.